 When you start trading, your broker will likely ask whether you want a cent account or a micro account.
 If you are a beginner, chances are that you will give your broker a strange look.
 What are the differences – and does it matter which type of account you choose?

 The fact is that it does matter.
 Depending on your level of experience, the wrong account may just bring you losses.
 This may be a result of investing more than you can afford, or even missing out on investments that you could have done.

-To make sure that you are investing like a professional here is some information about a cent and micro accounts that you will want to know.
+To make sure that you are investing like a professional, here is some information about cent and micro accounts that you will want to know.

 Defining the Cent Account

 As the name may suggest, the cent account allows you to trade small amounts of currencies, with the standard lot being at around 0.001%.
 With this type of account, it does not matter how small your deposit is.
 Some forex brokers don’t even set a limit; it can be $0, for all it’s worth.
 That being said, you will need at least a few cents to start trading.